Is the Rape Crisis in Nigeria So Helpless?

 This is how personal pain and trauma can be.

 It is about us – our community and our humanity.

 We are all involved because the perpetrators and victims are part of us.

 You do not have to be a victim of rape to speak up.

 Rape is a crime, and your silence is complicit; the face of injustice is complacency.

-Do not blame anyone speaking out because they are taking responsibility to stop the culture of rape.
+Do not blame anyone for speaking out because they are taking responsibility to stop the culture of rape.

 Indeed, they are taking responsibility for a better community and society.